dssg/matching-tool/README.md

 `FLASK_APP=webapp/app.py flask roles remove email@example.com boone_hmis`

+## Running All Tests
+Run `test_suite.sh` to run both Python and JS test suites.
+This is recommended before pushing commits.
+It expects that your virtual environment is activated and you are in the repository root.

 ## Dev Front-end Notes

 Matching Tool uses NodeJS and Webpack to organize and bundle frontend dependencies.